-They are specifically designed to support projects that will provide preliminary data for new extramural grant proposals that incorporates metabolomics into new areas of biomedical research.
-The expected outcome is to broaden the use of metabolomics in the broader research community and to foster collaborations and partnerships with the Center.
+They are specifically designed to support projects that will provide preliminary data for new extramural grant applications that incorporate metabolomics into new areas of biomedical research.
+The expected outcome is to enhance the use of metabolomics in the broader research community and to foster collaborations and partnerships with the Center.

 Eligibility and Criteria

 - Any researcher who is eligible to apply as a Principal Investigator (PI) for NIH funding may apply.

 - In rare cases, a statement of such eligibility from the institution may be requested.